-The new Arbitration Law – approved on 16 April 2012 – is a significant step forward in the development in the law in the Kingdom and has wide-ranging implications for businesses (both local and international) trading in the domestic market.
+The new Arbitration Law – enacted on 16 April 2012 – has wide-ranging implications for businesses (both local and international) trading in the domestic market.
 In particular, the new Law removes many of the negative aspects of the previous Arbitration Law such that businesses can have much greater confidence in arbitration as an effective means of dispute resolution.

 The new Arbitration Law entirely replaces the 1983 Arbitration Law.
 The law will come into effect 30 days after it has been published in the Official Gazette, which has not happened yet.
 Areas of substantive change between the old and the new Laws include the following: